Herbert Lübking

-Herbert Lübking (born October 23, 1941, in Minden-Dankersen) is a former West German handball player who competed in the 1972 Summer Olympics.
+Herbert Lübking (born October 23, 1941, in Minden-Dankersen) is a former West German handball player and coach who competed in the 1972 Summer Olympics.

 In 1972 he was part of the West German team which finished sixth in the Olympic tournament.
 He played all six matches and scored nine goals.

+At the 1967 World Men's Handball Championship he was the topscorer with 38 goals.
+Germany finished 6th at the tournament.

+He held the Bundesliga record for most penalty goals in a single game (20) for more than 40 years from 1969 until Stefan Schröder beat in 2009 with 21.